Zeynepsuleb/DSA210/README.md

 ### Data Collection Methods
 The historical price data was collected from reputable financial market databases, ensuring accuracy and reliability.
+Even though the market price data for these ten assets is available on the internet, I obtained it from a well-known portfolio company, Hedef Portföy..
 The data for the first phase of the project has been processed to calculate statistical measures like expected returns and covariance matrices.

 ### Data Analysis Plan
 The initial stage of data analysis involved calculating the expected returns and covariance matrices for the assets: